Updated on February 21, 2022

 4. VIP programs

 You don’t always have to give out freebies in exchange for purchases.
 With VIP programs a.k.a fee-based loyalty program, you get your customers to pay a monthly or an annual subscription fee to join your VIP loyalty club.

-And these exclusive offers are only for your VIP customers.
-That is, the member-exclusive benefits should not be available to your non-member customer base.
+And these exclusive offers are only for your VIP customers who pay the membership fee.
+That is, the VIP perks should not be available to your non-member customer base.
 Otherwise, the program would lose its significance.

 Fee-based program examples

 For just $20, customers can become REI Co-op’s lifetime members.
 And with that, customers get exciting benefits—10% back on all purchases and steeply discounted garage sale.
 What’s more, members also get discounts on REI’s adventure classes.